Winner's Curse Free Robust Mendelian Randomization with Summary Data: Simulation settings and additional simulation results

 We evaluate the performance of CARE estimator and benchmark MR methods with different sample sizes of SNPs (100000, 50000, 10000, 5000, 1000).
 We generate the underlying parameters using the following distribution:

 We follow the main simulation setting and set $\pi_1 + \pi_2 + \pi_3 = 0.02$, $\pi_4 = 0.01$, and $\pi_5 = 0.97$.
-We vary the proportion of invalid IVs, which is defined as $(\pi_2 + \pi_3)/ (\pi_1 + \pi_2 + \pi_3)$, to simulate different situations.
 Supplementary Figure~\ref{supfig:SNP_number_100000} to \ref{supfig:SNP_number_5000} summarize the results for different sample sizes of SNPs.
 The findings indicate that CARE's performance deteriorates as the sample size of SNPs decreases.